riverstoneworks/JsonCObject/README.md

    1. In JSON, an object is a wrapper around a set of data, just like struct in C. And they can map to each other.
    2. It use Regex Match Tracer to grep key-value in JSON.
    3. Mapping is dependent on the object description by *ObjectInfo*.
-   4. The structures of JSON object and C object must match.
+   4. The type & name of elements in JSON object and C object must match.
 For example:
 	  C struct
       ```C
       struct A {